Observation of $\bar{\Lambda}p\to K^{+}\pi^{+}\pi^{-}\pi^{0}$ and $\bar{\Lambda}p\to K^{+}\pi^{+}\pi^{-}2\pi^{0}$

 In the $k=1$ channel, evidence for the $K^{*}(892)^{+}$ resonance is observed in the $K^+\pi^0$ invariant mass spectrum $M_{K^+\pi^0}$, as shown in Fig.~\ref{fig:SA}(d).
 The yield of $\bar{\Lambda} p \to K^{*}(892)^{+}\,\pi^+\pi^-$ is determined to be $N^{K^{*}(892)^{+}}_{\rm SA} = 27.3^{+8.3}_{-7.4}$ from an unbinned maximum-likelihood fit, in which the signal is described by the MC-simulated shape convolved with a Gaussian function, and the background is modeled with a second-order polynomial.
 The corresponding signal efficiency and significance are $\epsilon^{K^{*+}}_{\rm SA} = 21.77\%$ and $3.2\sigma$, respectively.
-Due to limited statistics, and potential interference effects are neglected in the extraction of the signal yield.
-Other possible intermediate states (e.g. $K^*(892)^{0}$) are also searched for, but no clear evidence for them is observed.
+Due to limited statistics, the potential interference effects are neglected in the extraction of the signal yield.
+Searches for other possible intermediate states (e.g. $K^*(892)^0$) are also performed, but no statistically significant signal is observed with the present data sample, preventing a quantitative discussion of possible isospin effects.

 Based on Eq.~\ref{equ:crosssection}, the cross sections of the reactions $\bar{\Lambda} p \to K^+ \pi^+ \pi^- + k\,\pi^0 (k=1,2,3)$ are determined for the first time and found to be $\sigma_{\bar{\Lambda} p \to K^+ \pi^+ \pi^-\pi^0} = 8.5^{+1.2}_{-1.1}$~mb, $\sigma_{\bar{\Lambda} p \to K^+ \pi^+ \pi^- 2\pi^0} = 7.9^{+1.9}_{-1.7}$~mb, and $\sigma_{\bar{\Lambda} p \to K^+ \pi^+ \pi^- 3\pi^0} = 3.1^{+2.2}_{-1.5}$~mb at the incident $\bar{\Lambda}$ momentum of $1.074 \pm 0.017~\mathrm{GeV}/c$, respectively.
 For the subprocess $\bar{\Lambda} p \to K^{*}(892)^{+}\,\pi^+\pi^-$, Eq.~\ref{equ:crosssection} is modified by replacing the factor ${\mathcal B}^{k}_{\pi^0\to\gamma\gamma}$ with ${\mathcal B}_{\pi^0\to\gamma\gamma}\cdot{\mathcal B}_{ K^{*}(892)^{+}\to K^+\pi^0}$, where ${\mathcal B}_{K^{*}(892)^{+}\to K^+\pi^0} = (33.300\pm0.003)\%$ is the branching fraction of the decay ${K^{*}(892)^{+}\to K^+\pi^0}$~~\cite{PDG}, yielding $\sigma_{\bar{\Lambda} p \to K^{*}(892)^{+}\,\pi^+\pi^-} = 12.5^{+3.8}_{-3.4}\,\mathrm{mb}$.
 Here, the uncertainties are statistical only.